 Mencius was a great Confucian thinker in the Warring-States Period.
-He was famous for his people-based (民本) thoughts.
-His excellent thoughts were quite likely from the enlightening of his mother.
+He was famous for his people-based thoughts.
+His excellent thoughts likely benefited from the enlightening of his mother.
 “Biographies of Women” (列女傳), a book written by Liu Xiang in the Western Han Dynasty, records four stories about Mencius’ mother.

-Mencius was born in Zou (邹) State which was a very little country in modern-day Shandong Province.
+Mencius was born in the Zou State which was a very little country in modern-day Shandong Province.
 When Mencius was a very little child, he lost his father.
 His mother devoted herself to educate her son.
 The home of Mencius was near a graveyard.
 Little Mencius and his friends watched many funerals and sacrificial rituals.
 Young children like to imitate others.
 Mencius and his friends often performed these actions.
 Mencius’ mother thought this environment was not helpful for the growth of his son.
 So she took Mencius to the city, and lived near a market.
 Of course, energetic Mencius started to imitate traders with his new friends.
 Mencius’ mother was worried about the future of his son, and she had to move her home to a new place.
-She took her son and came near a school.
-Mencius was attracted by students and their books, and he asked his dear mother for buying a book.
-Mencius’ mother was very satisfied with her son.
-She decided not to move to other places, and then Mencius and his mother lived near the school.
-Every day Mencius went to the school and studied what the students did.
-He learned abundant knowledge and proprieties.
-Because he lived among the people, he understood deeply the mind of the people.
+She chose a house near a school.
+Mencius was attracted by the rites of students, and he liked to follow them.
+Mencius’ mother was very satisfied.